wildabeast/appmaker/readme.md

 This will create a folder ~/nudgepad/client/tools/draw that stores all the files for your tool.

-You'd then want to update the files tool.js and tool.space with the name you chose.
+You'd then want to update the files tool.js and make.space with the name you chose.

 You could also create a tool manually by replicating the basic skeleton